GearFox98/fango/README.md

 source bin/activate
 ```

-Install the dependencies for Fango:
+Copy the Fango repository files to the virtual environment and install the dependencies for Fango
+from its folder:

 ```bash
 pip3 install -r requirements.txt